SamNiechcial/MySQL-With-Vault/README.md

 # MySQL With Vault
-A learning project to explore Dynamic Secrets and Encryption as a Service, using the Hashicorp suite of technologies and MySQL.
+A learning project to explore Dynamic Secrets and Encryption as a Service using the Hashicorp suite of technologies and MySQL.

 ## Requirements: MVP
 The initial aim was to explore a couple of options for injecting Dynamic Secrets, in order to learn which I prefer, while also demonstrating a minimum viable product.